HortonworksUniversity/Security_Labs/README.md

   ```

 - Execute the following to configure Ambari to sync with LDAP.
-- Use the default password used from without this course.
+- Use the default password used throughout this course.
   ```
   ambari-server setup-ldap \
     --ldap-url=${ad_host}:389 \